Austin-Sparks.net

 Everything Recovered in Christ

 Now all this — the conception, the principle, the vocation, the testing, and the destiny — is what we have in the first chapter of the book of the Revelation.
 You notice the one designation given to Christ in that chapter is “son of man”.
 “I turned to see… I saw seven golden candlesticks; and in the midst of the candlesticks one like unto a son of man” (vv.
 12,13).
-Here we have THE Man, the perfect Man, presented, embodying all that of which we have just been speaking.
+Here we have the Man, the perfect Man, presented, embodying all that of which we have just been speaking.
 He embodies God’s conception of divine likeness in a Man.
 He embodies the principle of man, as a standard — God will judge the world in that Man.
 In virtue of what He is He will bring everything to judgment.
 It is all being judged, not only by Him but in Him, by what He is.
 Here He is presented as the standard.

 Again, here is the Man in full possession and exercise of His vocation of government.
 Further, He has been tested and approved.
 Tested in obedience unto death, yea, the death of the cross — “I became dead”; approved — “Behold, I am alive for evermore”.
 Let us recall Acts 17:31 again: “He will judge the world in righteousness in the man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead”.
 He was subjected to the test of ultimate faithfulness, an obedience unto death; He was approved after utter testing — God raised Him from the dead.
 Here is “the Man”.
 And, lastly, the Man is in the glory.
 He has reached His destiny — glory.
-This is what we have in this chapter: a Man — THE Man — answering to God’s thought, of God’s appointment.
+This is what we have in this chapter: a Man — the Man — answering to God’s thought, of God’s appointment.

 In the fall it was all this that was lost.
 The conception — divine likeness — was lost.
 The principle — the divine standard — was lost.
 The vocation — government — was lost.
 The approving through trial was lost.
 The glory was lost.
 But in the Man it is all won back, it is all recovered.
 And I close here by just putting my finger upon the glorious significance of some of John’s words in this chapter.
 “Jesus Christ... the faithful witness, the firstborn of the dead, and the ruler of the kings of the earth.
 Unto him that loveth us, and loosed us from our sins by his blood; and he made us to be a kingdom, priests unto his God and Father; to him be the glory and the dominion for ever and ever” (vv.
 5,6).
 Remember, John wrote that prelude, that introduction to his wonderful book, after he had received the whole revelation.
 He says, in effect: “I am going to write down all He has shown me: but oh, in the light of all He has shown me — ‘unto him that loveth us, and loosed us from our sins by his blood; and… made us to be a kingdom, priests unto his God and Father...’!”